 I also heard Swiss-German at home and, with a Swiss spouse, had an insider's view of customs and culture.
 In regards to my Western ethnic background and how it affects my integration, let me make a comparison.

-Day to day in Switzerland, I can "blend in" more or less, whereas one of my German language teachers, a very nice and dedicated man from Egypt, had been stopped on the street of Zürich by Swiss police more than twenty times.
+Day to day in Switzerland, I can "blend in" more or less, whereas one of my German language teachers, a very nice and dedicated man from Egypt, had been stopped on the streets of Zürich by Swiss police more than twenty times.
 He was asked for his papers and was questioned, experiencing a certain amount of trauma and paranoia.

 I also got to know how some of the others ended up here.
 One Tibetan in his early 20s explained that his family had selected him as the one person most likely to succeed in the West.
 They pooled their money and got him a forged foreign passport and a plane ticket.